KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-COVID19-AMPEL by magic21nrw](https://github.com/magic21nrw/MMM-COVID19-AMPEL)

 1. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
+2. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-2. Typo: Found `Magic Mirror` in file `MMM-COVID19-AMPEL.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-COVID19-AMPEL.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Covid19-Vaccination by fhinder](https://github.com/fhinder/MMM-Covid19-Vaccination)